ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

     Paired reads have one ID per pair.
 Individual reads in this case do not have individual ID, although report provides info which component(s) of the pair produce the hit.

+MULTIPASS MODE
+    If two values for -w and/or -n are used (ex: -w 24,13 -n 0,2), oligoFAR runs twice for each batch: first pass with longer window size and less mismatches allowed in hash, and with no indels allowed, and all consecutive passes with shorter window, indels allowed (unless -X0 is explicitely set in command line), more mismatches in hash window and possibly with different hash immplementation (if specified with -H and -f options), but only for reads which did not have good enough hits in previous passes.
+    As example, if user specifies:

+    oligoFAR -w 24,13 -n 0,2 -X2 -rf -Hv,a -f1

+    it will run for some reads trice, with following options implied:

+    (1) -w24 -n0 -X0 -Hv
+    (2) -w13 -n1 -X2 -Ha -rf
+    (3) -w13 -n2 -X2 -Ha -rf

+    (every time for smaller subset of reads).

 OPTIONS